 Dr Olinkha Gustafson-Pearce

 Olinkha Gustafson-Pearce is module leader and lecturer in Graphic Communication.
 She studied Graphic Information Design at Westminster University, and completed her doctoral research work in Information Architecture at Brunel.
 The focus of her research work is Information Architecture, with an emphasis on structure and navigation in Virtual Learning Environments, primarily virtual worlds.
-She is project leader of virtual Brunel, which is the Brunel University Web 3D site.
+She is project leader of Virtual Brunel, which is the Brunel University London Web 3D site.
 As such, she has conducted research into how to build effective virtual spaces for both education and public engagement.
 She is a founding member and fellow at the Human Centred Design Institute.
 Olinkha presented ‘Will the Virtual World Be Better than the Real One?’ at the prestigious Public Lecture series Exploring Digital Lives, Identities and Environments.

-- PhD, Brunel University.
+- PhD, Brunel University London.

 - BA(Hons), (Graphic Information Design) Westminster University